 Can I Sue a Child for Personal Injury?

-Negligent Versus Intentional Acts
+Negligent Versus Intentional Acts, and Why It Matters

 Let's look at two examples:

-• A child picks up a rock during recess and throws it at a tree that's also near a group of teachers.
+• A child picks up a rock during recess and throws it at a tree that's near a group of teachers.
 The rock misses the tree and hits one of the teachers in the eye.

 Parents Can Be Liable for Their Children's Actions